|Written and Edited by MarkEAW

 action if they get shot down).

-Put this under the [Network Options] section
+Now if you put this under the [Network Options] section

 This is not fully tested, and may cause strange results!
 Also,